-- (1) On receiving an application under section 738, the Registrar must publish in the Gazette a notice of the proposed deregistration unless the Registrar is aware of a failure to comply with subsection (2), (3), (4) or (5) of that section. - (2) The notice must state that unless an objection to the deregistration is received within 3 months after the date of publication of the notice, the Registrar may deregister the company. - (3) If, at the end of those 3 months, the Registrar has not received any objection to the deregistration, the Registrar may deregister the company by publishing in the Gazette another notice declaring it to be deregistered on the date of publication of that other notice. - (4) A company is deregistered on the date of publication of the notice under subsection (3). - (5) On the deregistration of a company, the Registrar must give notice of the deregistration to the applicant, or to the person nominated in the application to be given the notice. - (6) A company is dissolved on deregistration.
+- (1) On receiving an application under section 15.7, the Registrar must publish in the Gazette a notice of the proposed deregistration unless the Registrar is aware of a failure to comply with subsection (2), (3), (4) or (5) of that section. - (2) The notice must state that unless an objection to the deregistration is received within 3 months after the date of publication of the notice, the Registrar may deregister the company. - (3) If, at the end of those 3 months, the Registrar has not received any objection to the deregistration, the Registrar may deregister the company by publishing in the Gazette another notice declaring it to be deregistered on the date of publication of that other notice. - (4) On deregistering a company, the Registrar must also give notice of the deregistration to the applicant, or to the person nominated in the application to be given the notice. - (5) A company is dissolved on deregistration.

-Property of Dissolved Company and Other Miscellaneous Matters
+Division 3 - Property of Dissolved Company and Other Miscellaneous Matters

-740. Dissolved company's property vested in Government
+15.9 Dissolved company's property vested in Government

-- (1) If a company is dissolved under this Part or section 226A, 227, 239 or 248 of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32), every property and right vested in or held on trust for the company immediately before the dissolution is vested in the Government as bona vacantia. - (2) Subsection (1) has effect subject to the possible restoration of the company to the Companies Register under- - (a) Division 4; or - (b) section 290 of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32). - (3) If any property or right is vested in the Government under subsection (1), the property or right remains subject to the liabilities imposed on the property or right by law and does not have the benefit of any exemption that it might otherwise have as a property or right vested in the Government. - (4) Despite subsection (3), the Government is only required to satisfy those liabilities out of the property or right to the extent that it is properly available to satisfy those liabilities. - (5) In this section- - (a) a reference to a property or right vested in or held on trust for a company includes a leasehold property but excludes a property or right held by the company on trust for any other person; and
+- (1) If a company is dissolved under this Part, every property and right vested in or held on trust for the company immediately before the dissolution is vested in the Government as bona vacantia. - (2) Subsection (1) has effect subject to the possible restoration of the company to the Register under Division 4. - (3) If any property or right is vested in the Government under subsection (1), the property or right - (a) remains subject to the liabilities imposed on the property or right by law; and

-- (b) a reference to a liability imposed on a property or right by law includes a liability that- - (i) is a charge or claim on the property or right; and - (ii) arises under an Ordinance that imposes rates, taxes or other charges.
+- (b) does not have the benefit of any exemption that it might otherwise have as a property or right vested in the Government. - (4) Despite subsection (3)(a), the Government is only required to satisfy those liabilities out of the property or right to the extent that it is properly available to satisfy those liabilities. - (5) In this section - (a) a reference to a property or right vested in or held on trust for a company includes a leasehold property and excludes a property or right held by the company on trust for any other person; and - (b) a reference to a liability imposed on a property or right by law includes a liability that - (i) is a charge or claim on the property or right; and - (ii) arises under an Ordinance that imposes rates, taxes or other charges.

-741. Disclaimer of dissolved company's property
+15.10 Disclaimer of dissolved company's property